Dads, Read This Advice Only Another Father Can Give You

 2. Your schedule revolves around your kid

 You’ll start planning your outing around your baby’s nap time, feeding time etc. You’ll leave a gathering when he gets cranky.
-You’ll prefer to meet where there is air con and kid friendly furniture.
+You’ll prefer to meet where there are air-con and kid-friendly furniture.
 You will sleep (or attempt to sleep) when he sleeps.
 Basically do what the boss does.
 Movies on a weekend?
-Wave goodbye to that, unless of course your mum can stand in for a couple of hours.
+Wave goodbye to that, unless of course, your mum can stand in for a couple of hours.

 Check this out!
 “Why I want to raise my son as a feminist” a dad’s perspective